 Continuing down the green hall, we see on the left the rear door to Stuart's office, while on the right is a double door exit.

 Our first acquaintance with the green hall is with Jack and Wendy leaving Danny in the kitchen with Dick, Stuart taking them to see the basement.
 The atmosphere is light-hearted, Wendy eventually comparing the hotel to a ghost ship.

-Having mentioned where the camera begins its pursuit of Danny down the green service hall, before his encountering the twins, when Wendy is fleeing down the red hall she stops in the same location, just before the thickened walls...which aren't there in this red version of the hall.
-Instead there is an unexpected door.
+Having mentioned where the camera begins its pursuit of Danny down the green service hall, before his encountering the twins, when Wendy is fleeing down the red hall she stops in the same location, just before the thickened walls.
+The thickened walls aren't there in this red version of the hall.
+Instead there is an unexpected door (figure 49g).

 Figure 49e - Closing Day.

 Figure 49g - Wendy approaching the door.